MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 1. Using a text editor, create a Java file named *StreamBinderSource.java* in the package directory of your app.

-1. Add the following lines of code to the new file:
+1. Add the following code to the new file:

     ```java
     package com.example;